QEF/postqe/doc/_build/html/_sources/tutorial.txt

 +---------------+------------------------------------------------------------------------------------------------------------------------------------------+

 Several simplified plotting functions are available in :py:mod:`postqe` and are used in the following tutorial to show what you can plot.
-Note however that all plotting functions need the matplotlib library, which must be available on your system and can be used to further taylor your plot.
+Note however that all plotting functions need the matplotlib library, which must be available on your system and can be used to further tailor your plot.

 ===========================================================
 Fitting the total energy using Murnaghan EOS (examples 1)
 ===========================================================

-The simplest task you can do with :py:mod:`postqe` is to fit the total energy as a function of volume :math:`E_{tot}(V)` (example3).
+The simplest task you can do with :py:mod:`postqe` is to fit the total energy as a function of volume :math:`E_{tot}(V)`.
 You can use an equation of state (EOS) such as Murnaghan's or similar.
-Currently the Murnaghan EOS and quadratic and quartic polynomials are implemented in :py:mod:`postqe`.
+Currently you can use Murnaghan, Vinet, Birch, Birch-Murnaghan, Pourier-Tarantola and Anton-schmidt EOS and 2nd and 3rd order polynomials in :py:mod:`postqe`.

 Let's see how to fit :math:`E_{tot}(V)`.
 This is the case of isotropic cubic systems (simple cubic, body centered cubic, face centered cubic) or systems which can be approximated as isotropic (for example an hexagonal system with nearly constant :math:`c/a` ratio).